wagamamaz/tensorlayer-tricks/README.md

 # How to use TensorLayer

-While research in Deep Learning continues to improve the world, we use a bunch of tricks to use TensorLayer day to day.
+While research in Deep Learning continues to improve the world, we use a bunch of tricks to implement algorithm with TensorLayer day to day.

 Here are a summary of the tricks to use TensorLayer, you can also find more tricks in [FQA](http://tensorlayer.readthedocs.io/en/latest/user/more.html#fqa).